 - Your application (above all motivation, completeness, optical impression, …)

-- Your curriculum for your study abroad (a recognizable central theme, preparation, preoccupation with the university’s offers, …)
+- Your preliminary choice of course for your study abroad (a recognizable central theme, preparation, preoccupation with the university’s offers, …)

 Curriculum does not mean a completed change of curriculum; this you have to apply for after getting accepted for an ERASMUS place.